ImraanB/UCT-EEE3088F-2024-Design-Project/README.md

 # How this GitHub repo works
-There are 2 main folders for the 2 subsystems that need to be designed: Power and Sensing Each of these folders contain the relevant documents that are associated with each subsystem
+There are 2 main folders for the 2 subsystems that need to be designed: Power and Sensing
+\newline Each of these folders contain the relevant documents that are associated with each subsystem